TheWizardsCode/DevLogger/README.md

   6. Enter the consumer key and secret as well as the Access token and secret
   7. The twitter section will change to the twitter controls

+# Discord Setup

+If you want to post to Discord using DevLogger you will need to [setup a Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) as follows;

+  1. Navigatge to your server in Discord
+  2. Open the Settings page
+  3. Click the Webhooks tab
+  4. Click the "Create Webhook" button
+  5. Choose the channel the webhook posts to
+  6. Name the webhook
+  7. Copy the Webhook URL
+  8. Paste the URL into the configuration box in the DevLogger window

 # Release Process